-- A. Except as otherwise provided in this chapter, the director shall administer, implement, and enforce the provisions of this chapter. - B. This chapter applies to dischargers and places of discharge located within the city that discharge stormwater or non-stormwater into the MS4, receiving waters, and/or groundwater.
+- A. (a) Except as otherwise provided in this chapter, the city manager or authorized designeedirector shall administer, implement, and enforce the provisions of this chapter. - B. (b) This chapter applies to dischargers and places of discharge located within the city that discharge stormwater or non-stormwater into the MS4, receiving waters, and/or groundwater.
 However, this chapter may not be enforceable in areas where the city lacks legal jurisdiction over stormwater or non-stormwater discharges into their MS4 from State and federal facilities, e.g., schools and hospitals, utilities and special districts, Native American tribal lands, wastewater management agencies and other point and non-point source discharges otherwise permitted by the United States Environmental Protection Agency (USEPA) or the regional board.